intel/BigDL-Recommender-System-Toolkit/DEVCATLOG.md

 ### 2. Run Training Workflow

-The training workflow of Intel® Recsys Toolkit will preprocess the dataset, train the [Wide & Deep Learning](https://arxiv.org/abs/1606.07792) model (for ranking) and two-tower model (for embeddings) with the processed data.
+The training workflow of Intel® BigDL Recommender System Toolkit will preprocess the dataset, train the [Wide & Deep Learning](https://arxiv.org/abs/1606.07792) model (for ranking) and two-tower model (for embeddings) with the processed data.

 Use these commands to run the training workflow: